-Forest Club is an opportunity to explore and engage with nature in a new and creative way.
+This is an opportunity to explore and engage with nature in a new and creative way.

 As we immerse ourselves in nature and ancient crafts, we honour and improve our health and wellbeing.
-This is a core aspect of all our work, balancing our lives with nature.

 All materials and tools are provided.

-Please bring a packed lunch and flask.
+Please bring a packed lunch and a flask.

-Toilet facilities are available on site.
+Composting toilet facilities are available on site.

 I attended one of Stephen's spoon carving courses under a parachute canopy in the woods last Saturday.
 Having done some spoon carving at home, the session was for me an opportunity to pick up some hints and thoughts while enjoying the experience of working in the open air with like minded people.
 It certainly ticked those boxes plus will shift my approach to carving in a holistic way.
 I also enjoyed the added benefit of Stephens insight into other forms of carving to boot which may well lead to other things for me.
 Excellent!